crystal-community/cr-i18n/README.md

 * many
 * other

 Where the "other" is a required term and a catch all for when the other plural tags don't apply.
 Different locales can define different pluralization rules (explained in next section) that will translate a given `count` value into a plural tag, and the plural tag will be used during label lookup.
-If a plural tag is returned that doesn't exist in a label file, then it will be treated as a missing label (however, due to not knowing which plural rules or which locales are supported at compile time, these can't be checked by the compiler).
+If a plural tag is returned that doesn't exist in a label file, then it will be treated as a missing label.

 #### Defining Plural Rules